Dental Implants FAQs Silver Spring, MD

 The biggest difference between dental implants and dentures is that implants prevent bone loss and have fewer restrictions.
 While dentures will cost less initially, they involve a lot of maintenance and will eventually need replacement.
 If you wear dentures, you must avoid certain foods, especially hard food.

 They will also not prevent bone loss.
-Dental implants, however, will stimulate the jaw bone to prevent bone loss and premature aging.
+But dental implants will stimulate the jaw bone to prevent bone loss and premature aging.
 Because they are more durable, they have fewer eating restrictions that allow you to consume a healthier diet.
 A dental implant-supported denture will look and feel like natural teeth.

 To learn more about our dental implants, visit: